Putting Our Words into Actions

 Prior to joining L+M, Eben held acquisitions roles at development and investment management firms in New York City.
 Eben began his career supporting the growth of new small public and charter schools structuring public-private real estate partnerships for the New York City Department of Education during the Bloomberg administration.
 Eben graduated Phi Beta Kappa and with honors from Wesleyan University.

-Simone Brody is the Senior Advisor of the White House American Rescue Plan Implementation Team and the US Treasury.
+Simone Brody is the Chairperson of the Board and Senior Advisor of the White House American Rescue Plan Implementation Team and the US Treasury.
 Prior to that, she was the Executive Director of What Works Cities, a Bloomberg Philanthropies initiative partnering with mayors and city leaders around the country to improve the effectiveness of local government.
 Simone’s career spans the nonprofit, public, and private sectors.
 She previously led evaluation and accountability for the New York City Department of Education and began her career in finance, first in investment banking at Goldman Sachs and then at Ascend Ventures, investing in early stage education and technology companies.

 Ron Beit is the founding partner and CEO of RBH Group, LLC, president of RBH Management, LLC, asset and property management companies, as well as managing member of RBH-TRB Newark Holdings, LLC.
 Ron has acquired, developed, rehabilitated, and/or operated over 1 million square feet of existing commercial and residential real estate in numerous projects throughout the U.S. as well as over 6 million additional developable square feet in institutional-grade sites throughout downtown, Newark, NJ.